Residency Curriculum

 • To understand the incidence, pathophysiology and prognosis of CNS diseases in children.

-Hillsboro Medical Center (HMC, formerly Tuality): The resident is responsible for patient care activities at Hillsboro Medical Center Neurosurgery and works with two surgeons in this community-based healthcare system.
+Hillsboro Medical Center (HMC, formerly Tuality): The resident is responsible for patient care activities at Hillsboro Medical Center Neurosurgery and works with the surgeons in this community-based healthcare system.
 The resident performs more advanced surgical procedures, including spine surgeries and complex cranial procedures.

 Educational Objectives: